 Arvind Ganga is a guitar player from Den Haag, the Netherlands.
 He takes a physical approach to guitar playing, employing objects and extended techniques to explore new sonic territories.
 His music draws from influences as diverse as noise and drones, North Indian ragas, experimental rock, and everyday sounds.
 Using free improvisation he brings these together into an intense, loosely structured, chaotic mesh that is bathing in the rays of a deep red sun.
 Ethereal noise with a punk-improv attitude.
 Arvind plays solo, improvises with like-minded musicians, and is active in music/dance improvisation.
-His music took him to play squats, galleries, clubs and festivals from Poland to Portugal, England to Slovenia, Turkey, Chile and Perú.
+His music took him to play squats, galleries, clubs and festivals from Poland to Portugal, England to Slovenia, Turkey, Chile, Perú, Thailand and Myanmar.

 Notable places Arvind played include Supernormal Festival 2016, Incubate Festival 2014, Le Guess Who?
 2015, Mózg in Bydgoszcz, Muziekgebouw aan ‘t IJ, ADM Festival, OCCII, Worm.
 He played or plays with Onno Govaert, Yedo Gibson, Rogier Smal, Marialuisa Capurso, Leo Svirsky, Cathy Heyden, Philipp Ernsting.